pequet/cursor-project-boilerplate/.github/instructions/203-questions-are-not-commands.instructions.md

 ---
 description:  Prevents misinterpreting questions as action commands
-globs: "*,**/*"
+applyTo: "*,**/*"
-alwaysApply: true
 ---

 # Rule: Questions Are Not Commands

 A user request phrased as a question seeking information **MUST NOT** be interpreted as an order to perform an action.